 The principal business activities of the Group are described in more detail in Note 6.
-Average number of employees for the year 2022 and 2021 equaled to 9.7 thousand and 9.6 thousand, respectively.
+Average number of employees for the year 2023 and 2022 equaled to 9.7 thousand.

 2. Operating environment and risks of the Group

 The Consolidated Financial Statements have been prepared on a going concern basis that contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.